 Shares in taste-making are in free fall.
-But every time time another batch of journalists get canned and ad revenues break new record lows, it seems like another publication pops up that’s another flavor of communist.
+But every time a new batch of journalists get canned and ad revenues break new record lows, it seems like another publication pops up that’s another flavor of communist.
 They say they’re the voice of something, those increasingly nervous men who mark the free space on their intellectual bingo cards by ruminating about how “late capitalism” should be ending any day now.

 Don’t worry.
 Their preferred state of affairs requires the constant application of political energy, and so getting everyone to clap their hands and believe is more a matter of survival than success.
 The sweaty impulse toward managing memes isn’t power, it’s compensation for power-insecurity.
 Anything but the audience’s undivided attention is foreboding; someone could be headed for the exit any minute.